M8ZOPPP/M8ZOPPP/cozypolls/README.md

 npm run dev
 ```

-The main page is located at `/` and includes a theme toggle on the floating action button.
+The main page is located at `/`.
+Swipe up or down on the poll to cycle through questions, tap the plus button for a radial menu and use the floating button to switch themes.